ThriftyFun is one of the longest running frugal living communities on the Internet. These are archives of older discussions.

 I love my new hobby, I am making custom night lites for bedroom and bath, with the block lites, I have posted a picture of one for a baby boy's room with the cowboy theme.

+I have to tell you all that I have tried many different things and settled on the following because they look the best.
+First, I bought my blocks at Lowe's for about $4.25 a block.
+I bought them in cases of 8.
+Next, I purchased a diamond core drill bit online from a company called McGills for $15 (just google diamond core drill bits).
 I used a drill press at a slow pace.
 It took about 4 to 5 minutes a block.
 I also used a diamond bit lubricant that I sprayed on with a small spray bottle.
 Just a little bit will do it.

 I then tried different alternatives with the lights.
 For outside light boxes, which I use as luminarias, set upright, I used regular mini sets of 50 that I bought for $.99.
 I tied the bows around the sides so the lights only show through the front and back.
 I sprayed both sides with frosted spray from Lowe's, by Rustoleum, a couple of coats and then set them at intervals down the driveway.
 Very nice effect.

 For indoor ones, I used LED mini lights that I got from a friend who does that for a living, so it gave me a price break.
 I used pre-tied bows from Lowe's that were $1.99 each.
 That sort of offsets the LED lights price.
 LED's do not get warm and they use 80% less energy.
 I would look online for these.
 I also sprayed these with frosted spray.
 Oh yes, I forgot I bought some opaque glass spray paint in blue and green to spray stenciled phrases like, "Peace on Earth" etc. on the fronts of the frosted glass block, that I used for the luminarias.
 Very cool effect.